kmarsyd/training.artemis.rds/_episodes/04-script-automation.md

 - "Grow your toolkit of automation methods"
 keypoints:
 - "The ```PBS_JOBNAME``` variable can also be used to batch analyses"
-- "Array Jobs can replace _FOR_ loops in PBS scripts"
+- "Array jobs can replace _FOR_ loops in PBS scripts"
 ---

 # Automating with Bash scripts